Tracey Rowland

-Life and career
+Early life and education

-Tracey Rowland was born in 1963 and educated by the Sisters of Mercy in Ipswich, Queensland, and at The Range Convent and High School in Rockhampton.
+Tracey Rowland was born in 1963 in Ipswich, Queensland.
+She was educated by the Sisters of Mercy in Ipswich, Queensland, and at The Range Convent and High School in Rockhampton.
 She initially studied law and government at the University of Queensland and earned a Bachelor of Laws in 1989.
 She then studied at the University of Melbourne, where she obtained a Bachelor of Letters in philosophy and a Master of Arts degree in political philosophy in 1992, as well as a graduate diploma in German language and the Goethe Institute's Certificate of German as a Foreign Language the following year.

 After winning a Commonwealth doctoral scholarship Rowland attended the University of Cambridge where she completed her PhD in 2001.
 Her doctoral dissertation was on twentieth century theological engagements with the idea of culture, with reference to the philosophy of Alasdair MacIntyre and the theology of Henri de Lubac and Joseph Ratzinger.